audse/virtual-pet/docs/mods/api/json/buyable_object.md

     Ownable,
 }

-interface BuyableObject {
+interface BuyableObjectDimensions {
-    /*
-     * Required properties
-     */
-    id: string,
-    display_name: string,
-    mesh: string, // path to 3D model, e.g. `.obj` file
-    world_layer: WorldLayer, // as string

-    /*
-     * Optional properties
-     */
-    category_id?: string,
-    description?: string,
-    colorway_id?: string,
-    dimensions?: {
-        width?: int,  // defaults to 1
-        height?: int,  // defaults to 1
-        depth?: int, // defaults to 1
-    },
-    mesh_scale?: {
-        width?: number, // defaults to 1
+    width?: number, // default = 1
-        height?: number, // defaults to 1
+    height?: number, // default = 1
-        depth?: number, // defaults to 1
+    depth?: number, // default = 1
-    },
-    rarity?: number,
-    collision_shape?: string, // path to `.tres` `Shape3D` file- only applies if you are making your mod in Godot flags?: Flag[], // array of strings
-    actions?: string,
-    total_uses?: number, // only applies for consumable objects fulfills_needs?: string[],
-    consumed_meshes?: string[], // path to 3D models of the mesh's appearance after being consumed. the order is important; the first path should be the item with 1 use left (almost all the way gone), the next with 2 uses left, and so on. consumable objects without this set will use the default mesh for all states. script?: string, // a script that is run whenever this object enters the scene. should include the function `_on_placed_in_world`
 }

+interface BuyableObjectColor {
+    name: string, // set this to `default` for one of the colors
+    materials: string[] // paths to all `.mtl` files needed for the recolor (in order of surface) }
 ```